nitrodragon/paul/README.md

 * `unload <file>` - Unloads `<file>`, disabling the command
 * `reload` - Reloads all currently loaded commands

 Alongside these, there are three commands in the `commands` folder by default.
-They can be removed, but they are good utility functions.
+They can be removed, but they serve as good utility commands.

 * `ping` - Used to test if the bot is responding.
-* `nick` - Sets the bot's nickname in the current server
-* `status` - Changes the bot's status (what game they are "playing").
+* `setgame` - Changes the bot's status (what game they are "playing").

 ### Roadmap